 What are the protected characteristics?

 The Equality Act 2010 was introduced to ensure protection on the grounds of specific characteristics (referred to as protected characteristics).
 For schools, this means that it is unlawful to discriminate against students or treat them less favourably because of their sex; race; disability; religion or belief; gender reassignment; sexual orientation; pregnancy or maternity.

 Marriage and civil partnerships and age are also 'protected characteristics'.
 These apply to staff but not students in schools.

 Our Equality Policy

-Our Equality Policy contains information about how the school complies with the Public Sector Equality Duty.
+Our Trust Equality Policy contains information about how our school complies with the Public Sector Equality Duty.
 We also give guidance to staff and outside visitors on our approach to promoting equality.